Kapisanan ng mga Brodkaster ng Pilipinas: Member stations

-As of 2020, the Philippines has a total of 297 television broadcast stations from 173 in 1998.
-Currently there are also 659 FM stations and 383 AM stations this comprises regional subsidiaries and smaller entities in provinces which was based from the total National Telecommunications Commission (NTC) licenses distributed.
-Cable television (CATV) remains to be outside of the KBP's broadcast code but the programs are still reviewed by the Movie and Television Review and Classification Board of the Philippines (MTRCB).
+As of 2020, the Philippines has a total of 297 television broadcast stations, up from 173 in 1998.
+There are also 659 FM stations and 383 AM stations; this comprises regional subsidiaries and smaller entities in provinces and was based on the total number of National Telecommunications Commission (NTC) licenses distributed.
+Cable television (CATV) remains outside of the KBP's broadcast code, but the programs are still reviewed by the Movie and Television Review and Classification Board of the Philippines (MTRCB).